localstack/localstack-extensions/README.md

 With LocalStack 1.0 we have introduced LocalStack Extensions that allow developers to extend and customize LocalStack.
-Both the feature and the API are currently experimental and may be subject to change.
+Both the feature and the API are currently in preview and may be subject to change.

 ## Using Extensions